 ---- ACTIVITIES ----

 The Participant is voluntarily participating in an activity at Invictus Westshore, and/or the spectating, orientation, instruction, activities, events, programs, and services (collectively the “Activities”) held at 4342 W Shr Pkwy #114, Victoria, BC, V9A 5S9.
 The Activities may include but are not limited to including events, training, instruction, personal or strength training, dry land training, orientational or instructional sessions or lessons, aerobic and anaerobic conditioning programs, social events, meetings, celebrations and gatherings of varying types.
-Invictus HQ North and their respective directors, officers, volunteers, participants, agents, owners/operators of the facilities in which the Activities take place, and representatives (collectively the “Organization” Alexander Erwin) are not responsible for any injury, personal injury, damage, property damage, expense, loss of income or loss of any kind suffered by a Participant during or as a result of the Activities and/or, when the Participant is the age of majority or older, when caused by the negligence of the Organization.
+Invictus HQ North and their respective directors, officers, volunteers, participants, agents, owners/operators of the facilities in which the Activities take place, and representatives (collectively the “Organization”, including its owner, Alexander Erwin) are not responsible for any injury, personal injury, damage, property damage, expense, loss of income or loss of any kind suffered by a Participant during or as a result of the Activities and/or, when the Participant is the age of majority or older, when caused by the negligence of the Organization, except in cases of gross negligence or willful misconduct by the Organization.

-The Participant understands that the Activities will include but not limited to Jiu Jitsu training, grappling, throwing, joint manipulation, pressure points, strangulationChoking, Wrestling and weapon retention techniques that involve training equipment.
+The Participant understands that the Activities will include but are not limited to Jiu Jitsu training, grappling, throwing, joint manipulation, pressure points, strangulation, Choking, Wrestling and weapon retention techniques that involve training equipment.
 The activities involve, at times, high cardiovascular, anaerobic and aerobic work outs.
 Activities Acceptance*: Please Initial

 ---- RISKS ----